Frequently Asked Questions

 - The shortfall in spending on conservation is far greater in developing countries, many of which are in the tropics where biodiversity is heavily concentrated.

 - Canadians benefit directly and indirectly from natural ecosystems worldwide, for example in climate regulation.
-Please see our Conservation Fast Facts regarding the economic benefits of conservation and the particular importance of tropical ecosystems.
+See our last Q&A, below and our Conservation Fast Facts.

 - Canada's migratory birds are being affected by habitat loss in their tropical wintering areas.
 The populations of Canada's bird species that winter in South America have declined by 53% on average from 1970 to 2010.

 - Loss of biodiversity is not inevitable.
-While we won't be able to prevent all extinctions, we can at modest cost prevent many.
-Ane we believe there is a moral imperative to work to avoid human-caused extinctions.
+While we won't be able to prevent all extinctions, we can prevent many at modest cost.
+And we believe there is a moral imperative to work to avoid human-caused extinctions.

 - The world's natural heritage belongs to everyone.
 The world has a stake in our polar bears and boreal forest and we have a stake in penguins and forests of the Amazon and Congo Basin.